How to Quickly Plan Cheap and Easy Dinner Ideas

 Pick a day of the week and shop that day EVERY week.

 Consistency is key.
 By keeping the pantry consistently stocked, you’ll be less likely to eat out.
 Always having snacks, your favorite bagels and creamer on hand means no excuses to run out for a quick coffee, snack or meal.
 You’ve already got it all at home.

 Create a grocery list of staple items you need to buy every week.

 For us it’s milk, fruit, string cheese, and bagels, among other things.
 Once you’ve written down your “must buy” items on a sheet of paper, photocopy it.
 A lot.
-Then use it as a jumping off point for your grocery list.
+Then use it as a jumping off point for your cheap grocery list.
 See?
 Your list for the week is already half done!
 When your list is already started, it makes the task seems so much less painful.

 Get organized and learn the ins and outs of meal planning.

 Consistency is the key to not only having meals planned, but with saving money as well.
 Taking the time to learn the ins and outs of meal planning will save money, time and your sanity.
 I took the Grocery Budget Makeover to learn the best tips and tricks on how to stop overspending on groceries.
 Erin Chase is the creator of $5 Dinners, MyFreezEasy, and Grocery Budget Makeover, so she definitely knows what she’s talking about!